JerboaDance/Website/_performances/Transformation.md

             Jen Wagner:
                 role: Musician
 ---
 Jerboa Dance returned for the second time in 2016 with another new work, Transformation, an athletic, modern exploration of human development from childhood to adulthood, dysfunction, and relationships.
-Starting the evening off was guest works presented by: